-Colega: A Manual for Teaching Children's Rights is a product of the Geneva Office for Human Rights Education (GO-HRE) with international offices in Geneva, Switzerland.
-The GO-HRE program is affiliated with Brigham Young University's David M. Kennedy Center for International Studies, a United Nations-accredited nongovernmental organization, in special consultative status with the United Nations Economic and Social Council.
+Colega: A Manual for Teaching Children's Rights is a product of the Geneva Office for Human Rights Education (GO-HRE) with international offices first in Geneva, Switzerland, and now ever expanding to other countries throughout the world.
+GO-HRE is an affiliate of Brigham Young University's David M. Kennedy Center for International Studies, a United Nations-accredited nongovernmental organization, in special consultative status with the United Nations Economic and Social Council.

-This manual is a compilation of best practices from our experience and creative imagination.
+Grounded in the recognition of the inherent dignity of all human beings, as set out in the Universal Declaration of Human Rights, this manual is a compilation of best human rights education practices derived from our experience and creativity.
 We have also drawn on lessons gleaned from the many human rights handbooks, manuals and excellent programs created by organizations and individuals around the globe, such as the Council of Europe, Amnesty International, the Wergeland Centre, and Equitas Play It Fair, to name a few.
-We readily acknowledge the publications of these organizations as the source material for much of the content of this manual.
-Their work and stalwart examples are awe-inspiring.
+We readily acknowledge the publications of these organizations as the source material for some of the key content of this manual.
+Their work and stalwart examples are aweinspiring.